-- Troubled Business: This is an enterprise which has been in existence for a minimum of two years and has seen a net loss during the 12 or 24-month period prior to the priority date on the immigrant investor’s From I-526.
+- Troubled Business: This is an enterprise that has been in existence for a minimum of two years and has seen a net loss during the 12 or 24-month period prior to the priority date on the immigrant investor’s Form I-526.
 For it to qualify, the loss must be a minimum of 20% of the troubled business’s net worth before the loss.
-Typically, when determining whether the enterprise has been in existence for the minimum two years, successors in interest to the enterprise will be found to have been in existence for the same period of time as the business they succeeded.
+Typically, when determining whether the enterprise has been in existence for a minimum of two years, successors in interest to the enterprise will be found to have been in existence for the same period of time as the business they succeeded.

 - Qualified Employee: This is a U.S. citizen, permanent resident, or other immigrant authorized to work in the U.S. The person may be a conditional resident, an asylee, a refugee, or an individual residing in the U.S. under suspension of deportation.

 - Full-Time Employment: This requires the employee to work a minimum of 35 hours per week in the commercial enterprise.

 - Job-Sharing Arrangement: This arrangement involves two or more qualifying employees who share a full-time position.
 Typically, this arrangement will count as full-time employment as long as the minimum amount of hours is met.

 In addition, the capital investment required by the immigrant investor is either $900,000 or $1,800,000, depending on the type of area involved.

 The foreigner files the I-526 form with the United States Citizenship and Immigration Services (USCIS).
 If it gets approved, the foreigner may apply either for an immigrant visa or apply for conditional legal permanent resident in Nevada.